 So what can you do to aid your end-hirer in applying to the correct status?

-Speak to specialists who are able to support your status before it’s classified by your end-hirer
+Speak to an IR35 accountant who is able to support your status before it’s classified by your end-hirer

-Here at Intouch we offer our clients just that, and can even go one step further by offering hirers legal support if they are struggling to apply ‘reasonable care’ when determining your status, which is expected of them by HMRC.
+Here at Intouch, our contracting accountants offer our clients just that, and can even go one step further by offering hirers legal support if they are struggling to apply ‘reasonable care’ when determining your status, which is expected of them by HMRC.

 Use a specialist contractor accountant who is actively working to mitigate the IR35 impact on contractors